 - Cold wallet

-Hot storage wallets, also known as software wallets, are wallets that are installed on smartphones or computer and connected to the internet.
+Hot storage wallets, also known as software wallets, are wallets that are installed on smartphones or computers and connected to the internet.
 However, they are not half as secure as cold wallets.

 Cold storage wallets are separate, physical devices that are not connected to the internet.
 The most popular choices for cold storage wallets are Trezor and Ledger.
 Different types of cold storage incorporate paper wallets and more tough materials like wood or fireproof metal wallets.